Alpha Magnetic Spectrometer: Space radiation environment

 Cosmic radiation during transit is a significant obstacle to sending humans to Mars.
 Accurate measurements of the cosmic ray environment are needed to plan appropriate countermeasures.
 Most cosmic ray studies are done by balloon-borne instruments with flight times that are measured in days; these studies have shown significant variations.
-AMS-02 is operative on the ISS, gathering a large amount of accurate data and allowing measurements of the long term variation of the cosmic ray flux over a wide energy range, for nuclei from protons to iron.
+AMS-02 operates on the ISS, gathering a large amount of accurate data and allowing measurements of the long term variation of the cosmic ray flux over a wide energy range, for nuclei from protons to iron.
 In addition to understanding the radiation protection required for astronauts during interplanetary flight, this data will allow the interstellar propagation and origins of cosmic rays to be identified.

 Results

-In July 2012, it was reported that AMS-02 had observed over 18 billion cosmic rays.
+By late 2016, it was reported that AMS-02 had observed over 90 billion cosmic rays.

 In February 2013, Samuel Ting reported that in its first 18 months of operation AMS had recorded 25 billion particle events including nearly eight billion fast electrons and positrons.
 The AMS paper reported the positron-electron ratio in the mass range of 0.5 to 350 GeV, providing evidence about the weakly interacting massive particle (WIMP) model of dark matter.

 On March 30, 2013, the first results from the AMS experiment were announced by the CERN press office.
 The first physics results were published in Physical Review Letters on April 3, 2013.
-A total of 6.8×106 positron and electron events were collected in the energy range from 0.5 to 350 GeV.
+A total of 6.8 million positron and electron events were collected in the energy range from 0.5 to 350 GeV.
 The positron fraction (of the total electron plus positron events) steadily increased from energies of 10 to 250 GeV, but the slope decreased by an order of magnitude above 20 GeV, even though the fraction of positrons still increased.
 There was no fine structure in the positron fraction spectrum, and no anisotropies were observed.
 The accompanying Physics Viewpoint said that "The first results from the space-borne Alpha Magnetic Spectrometer confirm an unexplained excess of high-energy positrons in Earth-bound cosmic rays."
 These results are consistent with the positrons originating from the annihilation of dark matter particles in space, but not yet sufficiently conclusive to rule out other explanations.
 Ting said "Over the coming months, AMS will be able to tell us conclusively whether these positrons are a signal for dark matter, or whether they have some other origin."